-Distribution: Chiefly west of the Cascades in Washington; Alaska south to California, east to northern Idaho.
+Distribution: Occurring west of the Cascades crest and east in the Columbia River Gorge in Washington; Alaska to California, east to northern Idaho.

-Habitat: Shady, moist areas, open to dense woods, sea level to moderate elevations in the mountains.
+Habitat: Shady, moist areas, open to dense woods, from sea level to middle elevations in the mountains.

 Conservation Status: Not of concern